Definition of Software as a Medical Device (SaMD)

 - Although it might sound obvious, it’s worth mentioning that all developers must ensure SaMD products are thoroughly tested and validated before they are used in clinical practice.
 Bad management in this sense might result in a direct health issue for the patient using the product, so prioritize and conduct all clinical trials and testing to ensure that it’s safe and effective for its intended use.

-- Following this, although the industry is just taking its first steps in SaMD products and many changes and innovation is yet to come, there is still sufficient data and documents to succeed in creating SaMD products.
+- Following this, although the industry is just taking its first steps in SaMD products and many changes and innovations are yet to come, there is still sufficient data and documents to succeed in creating SaMD products.
 For example, it’s highly recommended to follow the recognized Standards and Guidance Documents facilitated by Medical Device Regulators Forum (IMDRF), International Organization for Standardization (ISO), and FDA, among others.

 - Make sure you keep a high level of rigor when developing these SaMD products, with a deep, end-to-end understanding of the scope and uses of the product.
 It should be consistent with the level of risk the product implies in the patient’s health and the whole medical system it will integrate.
 For this, always go back to the regulations, frameworks, and evaluations stated before.
 Remember that the development process should be strictly monitored yet, sufficiently flexible to adapt to industry changes.
 A safe way to ensure you keep your development compliant and efficient is to contact an expert development company with deep healthcare knowledge.